innocenzi/laravel-vite/docs/src/guide/quick-start.md

 - Vite explicitly requires that all Vue single-file components imports include the `.vue` in the path.
 - Vite is ESM-based, so you should use `import` instead of `require`.

 There are a handful more differences between the two that could make your existing application build to fail, especially when coming from Webpack 4, which had some Node polyfills.
-When encountering issues, we recommend asking in [Vite's Discord server](https://chat.vitejs.dev) in the `#help` or `#laravel`.
+When encountering issues, we recommend asking in the [Vite Discord](https://chat.vitejs.dev)'s `#help` or `#laravel` channels.

 ### Initial setup